Our Approach to Care

 - NEVER hold your breath.

-Diaphragmatic Breathing is another technique you can use to help prevent shortness of breath.
-It increases the movement of the diaphragm, so you can get more air in and out of your lungs.
-Follow these guidelines:
+Diaphragmatic Breathing increases the movement of the diaphragm, so you can get more air in and out of your lungs.
+To learn how to do this more complex technique contact your healthcare provider or a Gaylord Respiratory Therapist at (203) 741-3351.

 I am often anxious about my breathing, how can I control my stress?

-Anxiety is a common side effect of many pulmonary disorders and can interact with your breathing to keep you from meeting your goals.
-Many people find these techniques helpful in controlling stress …
+Anxiety is a common side effect of many pulmonary disorders and can affect your breathing.
+Developing strategies that help distract you from anxiety or pain, while you relax your mind and body, is the best place to start.
+Many people find these techniques helpful in controlling stress.

 Progressive Muscle Relaxation